YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 ## Output branches
 The network has **three output branches**, corresponding to the distance transform, endpoints heatmap, and direction map, accordingly.
 The feature maps generated from the output branches all have the same spatiala dimension as the input imate $I$.

+---

+Now that we have all the key feature maps that can be helpful for the generation of the road boundary, let us take a look at the *road boundry extraction module*, or **cSnake**, as the authors refer to as.

+# Road boundry extraction module